 Let’s get started!

-Step-by-step instructions for SMS integration on QRCodeChimp
+Step-by-step instructions for SMS integration in forms on QRCodeChimp

 Here is the detailed step-by-step process for setting up SMS integration at the account and individual form levels on QRCodeChimp.

-Method 1: At the account level
+Method 1: SMS API integration at the account level

 Step 1: Go to Dashboard